 - Never rely on an automotive alternator only – it may reduce battery life.
 Worth knowing, also, is these days some base vehicles have “smart” alternators, which may not fully charge a leisure battery.

-- As long as it has access to daylight through the winter, a solar panel can keep your leisure battery charged.
+- As long as your motorhome has access to daylight through the winter, a solar panel can keep your leisure battery charged.
 Beware of over-charging, however, particularly if your panel has a cheap regulator.
 Also keep your solar panel clean for optimum performance

-- Performance will deteriorate with age.
+- Battery performance will deteriorate with age.
 A typical leisure battery can last as little as five years.
-Winter is often the time when you find out how good your leisure battery actually is.
+Winter is often the time when you find out how good your leisure battery actually is

 Regular servicing of the habitational aspects of your motorhome will include assessments of the leisure battery (or batteries, if you have more than one).